Explaining Nordic atheism: How cultural learning mechanisms predict atheism in Nordic cultural contexts

 University of Oslo

 Over the last decade, researchers in the cognitive science of religion have started to converge on the idea that religious beliefs are adaptive, and as such, a product of evolved human psychology.
 This raises the question of how we can explain the presence of atheism around the world — if religious beliefs come naturally and intuitively as an adaptive trait, then whence religious non-belief?

 We propose, in line with recent evolutionary theories of atheism, that atheistic beliefs, like religious beliefs, are adaptive worldview beliefs made possible by evolved cognitive apparatus, and shaped by one’s local cultural context through cultural learning mechanisms.

-In this project, we empirically test this thesis through an examination of the relevant cultural contexts of the Nordic countries.
-In doing so, we propose new cultural learning mechanisms of belief, and test them together with cognitive factors through a survey with large, representative samples from the Nordic countries, thus providing novel insight into the relative importance of these different transmission factors.
-Moreover, by employing a worldview approach, atheism will be investigated not just as a lack of belief in God, but also as part of a broader secular worldview.
-This will further allow us to uncover different types of atheism.
+In this project, we empirically tested this thesis through an examination of the relevant cultural contexts of the Nordic countries.
+We developed models for new cultural learning mechanisms of belief, and tested them together with cognitive factors through a survey with large, representative samples of populations in Denmark, Norway, Sweden, and Finland.
+This provided novel insights into the relative importance of different transmission factors.
+Moreover, adopting a worldview approach meant we were investigating atheism not just as a lack of belief in God, but also as part of a broader secular worldview which may itself contain various types of atheism.

-Our research questions are: (1) Given the cultural contexts of the Nordic countries — in particular with regards to religion and atheism — what are the likely cultural transmission mechanisms of Nordic religious belief and nonbelief?; (2) Do these cultural contexts and cultural transmission mechanisms explain atheism in the Nordic countries over and above cognitive antecedents?; (3) Do these pathways consisting of cultural and cognitive predictive factors differ between different types of atheism (i.e., clusters of secular worldview beliefs)?
+1. Given the cultural contexts of the Nordic countries — in particular with regards to religion and atheism — what are the likely cultural transmission mechanisms of Nordic religious belief and nonbelief?

-Our research investigates exactly which cultural antecedents — which differ between the examined countries and which are influenced by cultural learning biases — can explain the country differences in religious belief.
+Our research investigated exactly which cultural antecedents — which differ between the examined countries and which are influenced by cultural learning biases — can explain the country differences in religious belief.
 An example of a cultural antecedent is church service attendance, which encourages religious belief through the cultural learning bias that we learn from people who engage such credibility-enhancing behaviours.

 Previous